morinim/documents/sysadmin/slackware/manage_updates.md

 ## Arrays instead of temporary files

 The original cleanup script uses a chain of `/tmp/listN` files.
-This works, but it obscures intent.
+This works, but it makes the data flow harder to follow.

 The rewritten version replaces these files with Bash arrays: